sueszli/spring-geolocation/README.md

-You are asked to provide a backend application that handles geolocation data.
+A Spring backend project for handling geolocation data.

-Create a REST API that handles locations.

-If requests come with a payload, the API should accept a json and should return a json as well, if a response is required.

-## CREATE: Create a Location
+# Create Location

-It should be possible to create a new location by providing a `name`, a `type` with possible values `premium` or `standard` and coordinates using `lat` and `lng`.
+Create a new location by providing the following details:

+- `name`: String
+- `type`: String ("premium" or "standard")
+- `lat`: Double (latitude)
+- `lng`: Double (longitude)

-The system has to assign the location an `id` and return it back within the response.
+The system will assign and return an `id` for the new location.

-Here some example values to create a location:

 ```json
 {